Jacqueline Kirk attacker guilty of murder 21 years after he set her alight

 - Published

-A man has been convicted of murdering his partner, who died 21 years after he doused her with petrol and set her alight.
+A man has been convicted of murdering his ex-partner who died 21 years after he set her alight, inspired by a scene from the film Reservoir Dogs.

 Jacqueline Kirk was left severely disfigured from the attack by Steven Craig in Weston-super-Mare in 1998.

-Craig, 58, was found guilty of grievous bodily harm and was released in 2015 having served a prison sentence.
+Craig, 58, was found guilty of grievous bodily harm at the time and released in 2015, having served a prison sentence.

-He was then charged with murder upon Ms Kirk's death in 2019 arising from complications relating to her injuries.
+Ms Kirk died in 2019 from complications relating to the injuries she suffered, so Craig was then charged with murder.

-A jury at Bristol Crown Court found him guilty of the charge earlier.
+Jurors at Bristol Crown Court unanimously found Craig guilty and Ms Kirk's family shouted "yes" and wept when the verdict was delivered.

+Thanking the jury, judge Mrs Justice Stacey said: "I'm sorry you've had such a harrowing and difficult case to listen to."

-During the three-week trial, the jury heard Ms Kirk died from a ruptured diaphragm, which her doctors blamed on the scarring to her chest and abdomen.
+During the three-week trial, the court heard Ms Kirk died, aged 61, from a ruptured diaphragm, which her doctors blamed on the scarring to her chest and abdomen.

 It meant the skin could not stretch to accommodate the swelling of her intestines when she suffered an unusual gut disorder.